 The comprehensive program offers multiple assessment and remediation activities.
-These include assessment indicator for academic success, critical thinking, and learning styles, online tutorials, online practice testing, and proctored testing over the major content areas in nursing.
-These ATI tools, in combination with the nursing program content, assist students to prepare more efficiently, as well as increase confidence and familiarity with nursing content.
+These include assessment indicators for academic success, critical thinking, and learning styles, online tutorials, online practice testing, and proctored testing over the major content areas in nursing.
+These ATI tools, in combination with the nursing program content, assist students in preparing more efficiently, as well as increase confidence and familiarity with nursing content.
+ATI Orientation resources, such as the ATI Plan that can be accessed from "My ATI" tab.
+It is highly recommended that you spend time navigating through these orientation materials.